Judge connects again, hits MLB-best 54th HR, Yanks top Twins

 Clay Holmes pitched a 1-2-3 ninth for his 19th save.

-Judge scored when he doubled and scored on Donaldson’s single off the base of the left field wall.
+Judge scored in the first when he doubled and scored on Donaldson’s single off the base of the left field wall.
 Judge scored just before Donaldson was tagged out at second after appearing to think he had homered.

 New York went up 2-0 when Gonzalez hit a slider into the right field seats in the third.